MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

    java -jar [path_to_platform]/source/tools/vectorimage-converter.jar --input originalImage.xml --avd myImage.xml

-This process the input Vector Drawable ``originalImage.xml`` and outputs a Vector Drawable ``myImage.xml`` which is compliant with the library and optimized for runtime loading.
+This processes the input Vector Drawable ``originalImage.xml`` and outputs a Vector Drawable ``myImage.xml`` which is compliant with the library and optimized for runtime loading.

 The processing does the following: